-Another good option for wildlife viewing binoculars are the Nikon 16001 PROSTAFF 7S binoculars.
+Another good option for wildlife-viewing binoculars is the Nikon 16001 PROSTAFF 7S binoculars.

 They’re almost identical in size, weight, and features to the Vortex Diamondbacks.

-However, they have a much smaller field of view.
+However, the Vortex Diamondback binoculars have a little smaller field of view.

-Vortex optics are also higher quality – compact Nikon binoculars use lower-end phase-correction prism coating.
+Vortex optics are higher quality though—compact Nikon binoculars use lower-end phase-correction prism coating.